iamthenewking/iamthenewking/README.md

-## Holla!

 Hi.
 I’m Jeff.
-I fork lots of demos for educational purposes :)
+I'm a full stack developer based in the Philippines